San Diego horned lizard: Reproduction

-Population
+Conservation

 The San Diego horned lizard is no longer present in many sections of Southern California due to urbanization, and other types of habitat loss.

 The population of horned lizards are declining because of habitat loss or degradation, hunting or capturing by humans and an increase of invasive species of Argentine ants.

 Between 1890 and 1910, the lizard's population was also impacted by collection for the curio trade; an estimated 115,000 California horned lizards were killed, stuffed, and sold as souvenirs.